What is FERC Accounting?

 3. A measure of productivity

-4. A comparison to peer utilities
+4. A comparison to peer organizations

 5. A baseline amount to measure future strategy implementation